 The Civic Square Building, 33 Livingston Avenue

-The construction of the Bloustein School’s home—the Civic Square Building—in 1995 realized Dr. Bloustein’s vision that Rutgers University would one day occupy a physical position in the cultural and economic hub of New Brunswick, New Jersey—the host city of Rutgers’ flagship campus.
+The construction of the Bloustein School’s home—the Civic Square Building—realized Dr. Bloustein’s vision that Rutgers University would one day occupy a physical position in the cultural and economic hub of New Brunswick, New Jersey, the host city of Rutgers’ flagship campus.
 One of the state’s most significant areas for education, health care, and the arts, New Brunswick is home to Rutgers’ historic Old Queen’s campus; Rutgers New Jersey Medical School, Saint Peter’s University Hospital, and the Rutgers Cancer Institute of New Jersey.
 The Bloustein School itself is located in New Brunswick’s thriving cultural area, with The State Theater, Crossroads Theatre, and the George Street Playhouse just steps away.
 Downtown New Brunswick offers something for every taste through a spicy menu of restaurants and entertainment venues.

 Classrooms and Conference Rooms